 Second, for a borrower who has successfully completed a trial modification before servicing transfer but has not received a permanent loan modification from the transferor servicer, the transferee servicer must allow the borrower to continue to make trial modification payments until the transferee servicer can provide a permanent modification to the borrower.
-On the topic of trial modification conversions, the CFPB has cited servicers for UDAAP risk when a significant portion of borrowers who met the requirements for a permanent modification faced conversion delays greater than 30 days.
+On the topic of trial modification conversions, the CFPB has cited servicers for Unfair or Deceptive Acts or Practices ("UDAAP") risk when a significant portion of borrowers who met the requirements for a permanent modification faced conversion delays greater than 30 days.
 Third, a transferee servicer cannot refuse to consider a borrower for a loss mitigation option solely because of the denial by the transferor servicer.